 Module 6: Cultivating Love and Care: Reaping the Harvest of Well-Being

-Module 7: Compassionate Imagery and Expression: Fostering a More Engaged Self and Life
+Module 7: Compassionate Imagery and Expression: Modeling a Larger Self and Life

 Module 8: Breath-Body Flow: Inspiring a More Positive Life

 CBRT Teacher Training

 We also offer a year-long program for those who want to teach the training in clinical, humanitarian, educational, business and/or underserved community settings.
 The teacher’s program includes an initial and final retreat, along with monthly interactive zoom supervisions with Dr. Joe Loizzo.
 Participants are encouraged to practice teaching peers as well as others in their community and/or professional life.
 Graduates earn a certificate of completion from Nalanda Institute.
 Requirements for the training include a daily meditation practice for at least two years and some familiarity with the positive health benefits of contemplative living.

 The 8-week training, as well as the year-long teacher’s program, are offered periodically.
 If you’re interested in upcoming trainings or teacher’s programs, please contact Dr. Joe Loizzo, firstname.lastname@example.org

 For further information, download our CBRT brochure.

 Read what our workshop participants have said about the program: